0xcert/techpaper/src/whitepaper.md

 The minting process creates a new xcert and assigns the ownership to the provided holder.
 When the certification is completed, the issuer sends the recipe object over arbitrary communication medium to the holder, so he will be able to provide the proof of ownership for the particular digital asset.

 All parties involved in the certification process are expected to keep a copy of the xcert recipe object, in the same way as they keep a copy of their digital wallet credentials.
-They can store these information locally or can authorize third-party dapps to do that on their behalf.
+They can store this information locally or can authorize third-party dapps to do that on their behalf.

 In terms of trust, issuer is responsible to prove and promote their account authenticity information over arbitrary communication medium when needed.